AlperenYilmz/Senior-Graduation-Design-Project/README.md

 ### 5.1 Faults
 - Due to the immediate, high-current switching, there is a large inductive voltage spike happening at mosfet gates, which results in burning of the IR2101 mosfet driver.
 Oscilloscope snapshots of these spikes are below:
 ![resim](https://github.com/AlperenYilmz/Senior_Design_Project/assets/99748681/fc7b8328-f1ec-435d-9d41-314bbf70cf31)
+- These spikes rate up to 20 to 30 volts, which is enough to roast the driver high-side output pin.
 - Most logical and economic solution for this problem is isolating the mosfets with a optocoupler.

 ### 5.2 Photos